skorejen/asm-project/README.md

    - PA0 - trigger for the sensor
    - PA2 - output for the buzzer
 - PORTD:
-   - PD0 - (INT0) output from the sensor
+   - PD0 - output from the sensor, this PIN is specific to the interrupt INT0

-In order to use interrupts,
+In order to use interrupts, one of the pins with alternative functions had to be used, which in this case is PD0.
-; i.e. to transform the artefacts of the analysis into a model that can be implemented.
-The design section is relevant for the programmer, whereas the analysis is relevant for the stakeholder.

-Elements that may be relevant in this section:

-*Architecture: Find architecture patterns here (Leszek Maciaszek 2004, chap.9).
-*Technologies: Describe technologies used, also alternative technologies.
-Argue for choice of technology according to the project aim.
-*Design Patterns: Describe which design patterns (GoF (Gamma et al. 2002) etc.) you are using and why.
-*Class Diagrams
-*Interaction Diagrams
-*UI design choices
-*Data models, persistence, etc.

-You must explain all diagrams in the report.
-These diagrams including descriptions are the blueprints for the implementation.
-Hint: One way to figure out which objects/classes are needed in the design is to apply the General Responsibility Assignment Software Patterns/principles (GRASP) (Larman 2004, chap.17).
-Hint: Consider how to design your system to make it testable.

 # __5	Implementation__